Seyðisfjörður: Overview

+Seyðisfjörður also has a vibrant cultural scene.
+The renowned Swiss artist Dieter Roth had a residence and art studio in Seyðisfjörður and, with others, created a visual art collective in the town in 1996.
+The Skaftfell Center for Visual Art was later established in 1998.
+It is the principal center for visual art in the eastern region of Iceland.
+The center is open to the public and houses an exhibition space, a library of artist books, and a bistro.
+The town also houses the Technical Museum of East Iceland as well as LungA School, an independent art school that runs outside of the summer months, and the Herðubíó, the only cinema in the east of Iceland.
+From 2000 to 2024 the town also was host to the LungA Art Festival.

+Due to its breathtaking scenery, a few films and documentaries have been shot in the village, including the skateboard scene in The Secret Life of Walter Mitty featuring Ben Stiller, or the 2015 Icelandic mystery television series Trapped (Ófærð).
+The series aired on BBC4 in the UK in early 2016.

 Transport

 Port

 Every week the car ferry MS Norröna of Smyril Line comes to Seyðisfjörður from Hirtshals in Denmark and Tórshavn in the Faroe Islands.
 It is the only car ferry between Iceland and other countries.

 Roads

 Seyðisfjörður is connected to the Icelandic ring road Route 1 at Egilsstaðir, via Route 93 which departs west from Seyðisfjörður.
 Route 951 travels east along the northern side of Seyðisfjörð and Route 952 also travels east, but along the southern side of the fjord.

 Sports

 The local football club Huginn play in Iceland's third tier (3rd Division).
 The colours of their kit are yellow and black.

 Climate

 Seyðisfjörður has a tundra climate (Koppen ET), bordering on subpolar oceanic (Cfc).
 However, the high annual precipitation over 1650 mm and the drying trend in summer are very atypical for tundra areas, which are normally very dry and peak in precipitation in summer.

 Twin towns – sister cities

 Seyðisfjörður is the twin town of Sandur in the Faroe Islands.